 It re-diverts the gasses, drawing heat from outside when the room is cold, and expelling it when the room is hot.

 You can experience this first hand.
-Next time your A/C is in cooling mode, walk outside and feel the air coming out of your compressor; it will be quite warm.
+Next time your air conditioner is on cooling mode, walk outside and feel the air coming out of your compressor; it will be quite warm.

 Another special feature of reverse cycle air conditioners is they can also filter and dehumidify the air.